Sagada, Mountain Province, the Philippines

 It was an unusual resting place for the dead.
 Not underground but above ground.
 This way, our guide explained, the dead were closer to heaven.
 Still breathless from the arduous hike from Echo Valley, we certainly felt the proximity to the firmament.

-Only elders from prominent families were interred in these coffins, as they were believed to watch over their families, perhaps literally, in the afterlife.
+Only elders from prominent families were interred in these coffins as they were believed to watch over their families, perhaps literally, in the afterlife.
 The corpses were said to be fitted into the coffins in fetal position.
-Their knees had already been bent as they were made to sit on a chair, the sangadil which were sometimes hung beside the coffin, during the pre-burial ritual.
+Their knees had already been bent as they were made to sit pre-burial on a chair, the sangadil, hung beside the coffin.
 I imagined these hanging death chairs were truly a vantage point from whence the departed could keep watch over the living.